golang-jwt/jwt/MIGRATION_GUIDE.md

 ## Parsing and Validation Options

-Under the hood, a new `validator` struct takes care of validating the claims.
+Under the hood, a new `Validator` struct takes care of validating the claims.
 A long awaited feature has been the option to fine-tune the validation of tokens.
 This is now possible with several `ParserOption` functions that can be appended to most `Parse` functions, such as `ParseWithClaims`.
 The most important options